redolfosei/alx-low_level_programming/0x00-hello_world/README.md

 [Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.] gcc -S -masm=intel $CFILE

+[Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error]
+[these are some other ways to print] puts fputs printf write(STDOUT_FILENO, "and that piece of art is useful\" - DK, 2022-10-19\n", 59);